Dorothy von Beroldingen: Career

+Judicial career

 She left the board to accept an appointment as a judge of the San Francisco Municipal by Governor Jerry Brown.
-She won elected unopposed three times, then narrowly defeated Nancy Davis with 50.6 percent of the vote in a highly contested election in June 1998.
+She won elected unopposed three times, then narrowly defeated Nancy Davis with 50.6% of the vote in a highly contested election in June 1998.
 Von Beroldingen and her Municipal Court colleagues were automatically elevated to the Superior Court at the end of 1998 as a result of state trial court consolidation.
 Von Beroldingen stepped down from the bench in July 1999 due to failing health.

-She died at age 84 at Saint Francis Memorial Hospital in San Francisco on December 20, 1999, following complications from spinal and hip fractures suffered in falls caused by osteoporosis.
-She was survived by her son, a public relations consultant in San Francisco.
+Personal life

-Von Beroldingen was married to Linton von Beroldingen, was a former managing editor of the San Francisco Examiner.
+She engaged in graphic design and opera-singing during her life.
+She was married to Linton von Beroldingen, was a former managing editor of the San Francisco Examiner.
 They divorced in 1947.
 At the time of Dorothy von Beroldingen's death, Linton von Beroldingen was 91, retired, and lived in Oregon.

-She engaged in graphic design and opera-singing during her life.
+Beroldingen died at age 84 at Saint Francis Memorial Hospital in San Francisco on December 20, 1999, following complications from spinal and hip fractures suffered in falls caused by osteoporosis.
+She was survived by her son, Paul von Beroldingen (1944–2022), a public relations consultant in San Francisco.

+Awards and honors

 Among the awards and honors she received were being named the Municipal Court Judge of the Year in 1995 by the San Francisco Trial Lawyers Association and receiving the Queen's Bench Lifetime Achievement Award in 1994.
 Von Beroldingen received high ratings from the San Francisco Bar Association Judicial Evaluation.

-Beroldingen died Dec.
-20, 1999 in San Francisco.